• Skip to primary navigation

 • Contact

-• Butter: Unsalted butter was used here, though salted butter would also work if that’s what you have on hand.
+• Butter: Unsalted butter was used, though salted butter also works here.

 • Sugar: The best sugar here is superfine or caster which helps dissolve into the eggs and remaining cake batter.
 You could half and half the sugar with raw sugar or light brown sugar and caster sugar as I do not recommend completely substituting out superfine or caster sugar.